Skip to Main Content

 Program for Advancement of Learning (PAL)

-Students receive credit for the first-year PAL courses and are able to continue in the program either full- or part-time as long as needed.
+Students receive credit for PAL courses and are able to continue in the program either full- or part-time as long as needed.
 Participation in PAL is for a minimum of one academic year and each PAL course carries an additional fee.
 Summer PAL is an optional program for accepted PAL students that provides a structured college experience in a supportive, enjoyable environment that allows students to begin their first college year with increased confidence and self-awareness.
 Students earn three credits for their participation in this three-week, intensive course that lays the foundation for developing self-understanding and effective learning habits.
 Classes focus on discussions, readings, and writing on topics such as brain functions, learning styles, and cognitive processing.
 Students have multiple problem-solving and critical thinking experiences that connect their personal learning profiles to real-world situations.
 Summer PAL introduces students to life at Curry and provides an opportunity to develop long-lasting relationships with faculty and students.
 There is an additional fee for this program.

 In the first year, students enroll in required courses bearing 1.5 credits each: PAL 1190 and 1200, The Learning Process I and II.

-After the first year, PAL students are given the option to continue in one of the following non-credit courses: PAL 1210, Advancement in Learning, PAL 1220, Learning Transitions, and PAL 1230, Selected Topics in Learning.
+After the first year, PAL students are given the option to continue in one of the following courses: PAL 1210, Advancement in Learning, PAL 1220, Learning Transitions, and PAL 1230, Selected Topics in Learning.
 This course sequence is designed to provide a comprehensive and individualized approach to meeting student needs to develop independence.
 (See course descriptions for details).

 Many successful graduates of PAL regard the support they received from their PAL professors and peers as critical components of their personal success.
 PAL students are fully integrated into all of the College’s courses and activities.
 From their first day at Curry to Commencement, PAL students are first and foremost Curry students – fulfilling the necessary curriculum requirements alongside students without learning disabilities.